Clever/ARCHIVED-mongoose-repl/README.md

 ### Loading Models

-Notice that no models were loaded, so the shell isn't very useful yet.
-In order for `mongoose-shell` to give you access to Mongoose models, you have to first tell it about your schemas.
+Notice that no models were loaded, so the REPL isn't very useful yet.
+In order for `mongoose-repl` to give you access to Mongoose models, you have to first tell it about your schemas.
 Create a file that exports a mapping from schema names to schemas, like so:

     $ cat examples/schemas.coffee
 ```coffeescript